kstenerud/concise-encoding/ce-structure.md

  * The destination platform might not support one of the types.
  * The destination object's required type might not match.

-A decoder **MUST** perform such a conversion using the following algorithm (or an algorithm that yields the same result):
+Implementations **MUST** perform such a conversion using the following algorithm (or an algorithm that yields the same result):

  * Convert the source value to its string-based decimal exponent encoding.
  * Convert the string value into the destination type.